cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 or real numbers from which floating point numbers are drawn.
-In many programming environments, however, integer numbers are clearly separated from floating point numbers (the most notable exception being the original JavaScript language).
+In many programming environments, however, integer numbers are clearly separated from floating point numbers (the most notable exception being the original JavaScript language, which only had one number type).

-For specific applications, it may be desirable to represent all numbers that can be represented as integers as such, even if they are in a position that also could be taken by a non-integer floating point number.  {{-dcbor-orig}} defines a CDE application profile that enforces this for a certain subset of the integers.
+For specific applications, it may be desirable to represent all numbers that can be represented as integers as such, even if they are used where floating point numbers are used for non-integers.
+{{-dcbor-orig}} defines a CDE application profile that enforces this for a certain subset of the integers.

-Most CBOR applications so far have tended to get by with the kind of strong separation between the integer and floating point worlds that programming environments usually favor, so we will not further pursue approaches for intermingling them in this document.
+Most CBOR applications so far have tended to get by with the kind of strong separation between the integer and floating point worlds that programming environments usually favor, so our focus will not be on approaches for intermingling them in this document.